oddcamp/heroku-buildpack-elixir/README.md

 Note: you should choose an Elixir and Erlang version that are [compatible with one another](https://hexdocs.pm/elixir/compatibility-and-deprecations.html#compatibility-between-elixir-and-erlang-otp).

-#### Heroku 20 and Cloud Native Support
+#### Heroku Stacks and Cloud Native Support

-* Heroku 20 users should use [this buildpack](https://github.com/elixir-buildpack/heroku-buildpack)
+* Heroku-16, Heroku-18 and Heroku-20 stack users should use this buildpack
-* Cloud Native users should use [this buildpack](https://github.com/elixir-buildpack/cloud-native-buildpack)
+* Cloud Native users should use [the Cloud Native buildpack](https://github.com/elixir-buildpack/cloud-native-buildpack)

-**This buildpack does not support Heroku 20 and is not Cloud Native compatible.** This buildpack uses Erlang OTP releases that are compiled on the Cedar 14 stack.
-As a result, it does not support the Heroku 20 stack and is compiled using older versions of some libraries (such as OpenSSL).
+**This buildpack does support Heroku 20 and is not Cloud Native compatible.** This buildpack uses Erlang OTP releases that are compiled on the Heroku-16, Heroku-18 and Heroku-20 stacks.
+It does not support other stacks because it is compiled with certain versions of some libraries (such as OpenSSL) that might break on other stacks.
-The [elixir-buildpack/heroku-buildpack](https://github.com/elixir-buildpack/heroku-buildpack) is a fork of this buildpack that uses versions of OTP that are compiled on a [new build system](https://github.com/elixir-buildpack/heroku-otp) that compiles OTP on the Heroku Docker images for each stack (16, 18, 20).
+This buildpack is a fork of [the HashNuke/heroku-buildpack-elixir buildpack](https://github.com/HashNuke/heroku-buildpack-elixir) and it uses versions of OTP that are compiled on a [new build system](https://github.com/elixir-buildpack/heroku-otp) that compiles OTP on the Heroku Docker images for each stack (16, 18, 20).
 The [elixir-buildpack/cloud-native-buildpack](https://github.com/elixir-buildpack/cloud-native-buildpack) is a buildpack that is actively under development and is designed specifically to follow the Cloud Native Buildpack conventions.